gazebosim/docs/tutorials/actors_demo/actor_demo.md

 ### Skin

-In the `<skin>` tag we just loaded a COLLADA file `walk.dae` which specify how our actor will look like.
+In the `<skin>` tag we just loaded a COLLADA file `walk.dae` which specifies how our actor will look.
 When a COLLADA file is used within the `<skin>` tags its animation is loaded.
 The `<scale>` scales the skin's size.

 ### Animation

 In the `<animation>` tag we specify how our actor will move.
-We can combine different skin with different animation as long as they have compatible skeletons.
-Now run the world and we should see our model moving
+We can combine different skins with different animations as long as they have compatible skeletons.
+Now run the world and we should see our model moving.

 ![actor loaded with skin tag](actor_skin.gif)